yashkothari92/codewithme/Leetcode/README.md

 	[As "linked list" should be in same order as pre-order traversal, store into the stack in "reverse" pre-order: right, left, value]
 	Used stack to push root initially, and its right & left (hence left child will be on the top of the Stack) Assign current.right = stack.peek(), current.left = null

+#128.
+Longest Consecutive Sequence  (Medium)

+	Given an unsorted array of integers nums, return the length of the longest consecutive elements sequence.
+	You must write an algorithm that runs in O(n) time.

+	Example 1:
+		Input: nums = [100,4,200,1,3,2]
+		Output: 4
+		Explanation: The longest consecutive elements sequence is [1, 2, 3, 4].
+Therefore its length is 4.

+	Example 2:
+		Input: nums = [0,3,7,2,5,8,4,6,0,1]
+		Output: 9

+	@ Use Set (to avoid duplicates)
+	check left(el - 1) and right (el + 1) in the set, if set contains that element, increment currLen
+		remove element from the set
+		check further left or right
+		update maxLen

+	return maxLen

 #141	Linked List Cycle (E)